ziporah/Marlin/README.md

   - Powerloss.
 See issues tab.

 ### On progress:
   - PC/SD firmware load/update: I've managed to get working OpenBLT, (PC-USB / SD / DFU) updates.
-Still testing and looking for a way to flash first time without flasher.
+I'm still looking for a way to do a first time flash without flasher.
 Even so, a hardware flasher is very recommended for its price.

 ### To take a look:
   - All files on path "Marlin\buildroot\share\PlatformIO\variants\ET4\" should be adapted to ET4/5 Board.
 Specially peripheralPins.c, variant.cpp, variant.h etc..